GBmonmon/createUserS3/README.md

+# Prerequisite: 1. import boto3 2. have aws configured 3. have .pem file

 ## CreateUser.py & changePassword.py
 When a user is there, you cannot create it.
 So if you are the owner, you can run changePassword.py to change the passoword.
 It will ask your current password.